-12. Use a permanent marker to record the pressure, date, and time on the expansion tank.
+12. Use a permanent marker to record the pressure and the date/ time on the expansion tank.

 13. It is further recommended that the installer measure and record the glycol/water mixture using a refractometer or hydrometer.
 It is critically important that the mixture be correct before turning the system over to the final customer.